 - Pros: Best way to get around South Bali—fast and available everywhere

-- Cons: Limited mostly to South Bali, so, if you're planning to go to Kintamani or somewhere similarly distant, you're out of luck
+- Cons: Limited mostly to South Bali, so, if you're planning to travel a farther distance, like to Kintamani, some drivers may not take you.

 If you have cash to spare, you can hire a car in Bali, with the option to drive it yourself.
 If you rent from a reputable car company, you can have the benefit of driving your own vehicle to Bali's less-traveled destinations, with your range being limited only by your gas budget.

 Don't bother, though, if you're not used to driving a right-hand-drive car or panic easily when other motorists break the road rules.
 Bali's traffic is both chaotic and dangerous.
 Get a car with a driver if you're not up to it.

 - Range: Anywhere in Bali you can drive a car through, as far as your gas budget will permit.

 - Pros: Great way to explore Bali on your own; allows you to create your own itinerary and bring your friends and loved ones along for the ride

 - Cons: Expensive way of getting around; only right-hand-drive vehicles available; not recommended for newbie car drivers unused to Bali's chaotic driving conditions

 Motorcycle & Scooter Rentals

 We've mentioned Bali's notoriously bad roads before, which should give you pause before you consider striking out on your own with a rented motorcycle or scooter.
 If you're a really good rider, then by all means rent a motorbike and try riding through Bali's roads.
 However, be a very defensive driver, make sure you have travel insurance, and be very, very careful out there.

 - Range: Anywhere in Bali, as far as your gas budget will permit